tomtitchener/RealSimpleMusic/README.md

 TBD:

+* Standardize synthesis of tempo span on pattern for volume and pan spans.

 * Generate continuous tempo meta events for track 0.

+* Tempo unit should always have numerator of 1, denominator that is a power of 2.

-* Add fractional dynamics controls so you can e.g. swell up and down on a single note.
+* Add fractional dynamics controls so you can swell up and down on a single note.

-* Revisit No<Control>, which may be unnecessary given continous controls need pattern with each item being a list and notes with no continuous control can just be an empty list.
+* Allocate durations for continuous controls to accelerate rate of change over time, e.g. Fibonacci.
+  Current strategy is to evenly divide into finest grain Midi time resolution (tick).

 * Bugs:
   - Articulations need to be proportional in a way that doesn't